 Niche & Keywords

-Keywords must be relevant to the Niche your post is targeting, which is usually a particular niche, a person, place, thing, etc. The more specific you can be about the best-suited keywords to target in the topic, the better.
+Keywords must be relevant to the niche your post is targeting.
+The more specific you can be about the best-suited keywords to target in the topic, the better.

 Consider the search volume of that particular topic and what keywords already get you results for a search.
 You can also add in topic inspiration and who your target audience might be.

-There are a few problems with adding keywords too.
-Keywords given to tools might be too vague, and they are doubtful to bring your search volume precisely on target.
-Jaaxy can help you in this matter; you can see up-to-date information with a click of a button.
+There are a few problems with adding keywords, too.
+Keywords given to tools might be too vague.
+Jaaxy can help you with this; you can see up-to-date information with a single click.

 Brand Awareness